gSchool/ada-CS-Fundamentals-Internship/07-algorithms/04-sliding-window.md

 ## Understanding the Sliding Window Technique

 Say we have some sequence of data that we want to examine.
 We can create a 'window' that allows us to look at some contiguous subsection of the data.
-Then, we then shift our window repeatedly in one direction so that we can look at every contiguous subsection one at a time.
+Then we iterate through the remainder of the data by adjusting the start and end indices of the subsequence or window.
+Each iteration either the start index, end index, or both indices move forward so that we have a  "sliding" subsequences that progresses through the original sequence until we have looked at every part of the original sequence.

 ![Sliding Window](images/sliding-window.png)